 No loose threads, especially around the mesh which could allow your cat to escape

 Check the hinges and locks on the door(s) to ensure they work properly

 There aren’t any holes in the pad or the carrier itself

 Traveling is a wonderful experience for the whole family!
 However, if you have a cat, you may be hesitant to travel because you don’t want to put your kitty in a kennel or find a house sitter.
 Instead of foregoing traveling all together, why not bring your kitty along?

-That’s why it is important that you have the best cat carrier that your money can buy.
+That’s why it is important that you have the highest quality carrier that your money can buy.
 The best part is, cat carriers aren’t very expensive!
 Head on over to our buying guide to see for yourself!

-Leave us a comment and tell us what you want a cat carrier for.
-Will it be for travel or just going to the vet?
+Leave us a comment and tell us about your experiences with cat travel.
 We’d love to hear from you!